 The NSNP was started in 1996, and since 2004 has been implemented by the Department of Basic Education's NSNP Directorate.
 Some aspects are managed by the School Governing Bodies.
 The National Food and Nutrition Security Coordinating Team is responsible for coordinating all government food programs.
 The NSNP is supplemented by private sector (in-kind) investments in school breakfasts, kitchens, training, and monitoring, and by non-governmental groups that provide food for pre-schoolers in some areas.
-In addition to paid cooks, Volunteer Food Handlers assist at the school level.
+Paid cooks are called Volunteer Food Handlers, they prepare meals at schools.
 The government encourages the participation of cooperatives and small, medium, and macro enterprises.